-Cortical bone and soft tissue were used in this study as they are a good guess with respect to the effective atomic numbers and densities of the underlying materials.
+Dentin and soft tissue were used in this study as they are a good guess with respect to the effective atomic numbers and densities of the underlying materials.
+Cortical bone could have been used instead of dentin, as their attenuation profiles are close \cite{hasgall2018database, zenobio2011elemental}.
 The experimental setup decomposes images initially into the calibration materials, in this case, titanium and polyoxymethylene (POM).
 In the subsequent change of basis it has to be decided which materials and energies for low and high bins are used, which are again arbitrary to some extent.
 In other words, there is no single correct value for the experimental output images.
 Thus, it is not feasible to expect the synthetic and experimental panoramic images to match exactly.

 The input volumes should ideally have both high-resolution and reliable HU values.
 This would enable reliable two-material segmentation while preserving bone feature visibility.
 Reliable HU-values would also increase the volume of segmented images, as with the system used in this study some of the cancellous bone was segmented as soft tissue.
 Partially missing cancellous bone is a plausible explanation as to why the contrast between the body and the base of the mandible is stronger in fig. \ref{fig_panSim} than in fig. \ref{fig_panExp}.
 An increase in the soft tissue -- bone threshold would result in soft tissue being segmented as bone.
 With reliable HU values, the bone could be potentially segmented into more than two basis materials, making the results even more realistic.